 Soon email came to be seen as integral to business communications and was favored by many over making phone calls.
 Now, nearly three decades later, email is being replaced by even more efficient communication methods.
 Streamlined social intranets and related internal business communication tools

 have taken the place of more traditional emailed messages, and the result has brought business communication to new levels.

 Intranet Tools Offer More Efficient, Intuitive Communications

-These dynamic tools are built into company intranets or ESNs (enterprise social networks) as opposed to endless emails.
+These dynamic tools are built into a company intranet CMS or ESNs (enterprise social networks) as opposed to endless emails.
 Emailing is now no longer as necessary due to the creation of a company-wide intranet that allows for the easy posting of schedules, events, policy changes, news and other crucial updates.

 1. Message Boards